Department of American Studies

 Expressive Culture (at least two of the following): AMST 246, 336, 338, 340; SPAN 348

-One other course drawn from the above lists or approved by the director of undergraduate studies and American Indian and indigenous studies concentration coordinator.
+One other course drawn from the above lists or approved by the director of undergraduate studies and the coordinator of the American Indian and indigenous studies concentration.
+Students may choose a course on indigenous peoples outside of the present-day borders of the United States to fulfill this requirement.
+Petition and approval required.

-The major in American studies with a concentration in folklore consists of nine courses.
+The concentration in folklore consists of nine courses.

 Introduction: ANTH/ENGL/FOLK 202